The CHOP protocol and the science behind it

 You may have heard this protocol referred to by different names: Levine protocol, modified CHOP protocol, Dallas protocol, etc. While these may have slight variations from the initial protocol defined by Levine, they are all rooted on the same principle.

-How does the CHOP protocol work?
+How does the CHOP protocol for POTS work?

 Dr. Levine’s research suggests that people with POTS are no different than people without POTS – everyone’s exercise performance improves with exercise conditioning.
 More specifically, research in this area has shown that a dedicated exercise protocol could lead to significant improvement in symptoms for a lot of POTS patients.